department-of-veterans-affairs/va.gov-team/Platform/Teams/Leadership/Support Model Brainstorm.md

 - Invest in expectation setting
   - Want to see impact of new code review guidelines
   - Should continue evaluating quality of other ROEs and Onboarding
-- Invest in Support Experience Leadership team to design end-to-end user journey
+- Invest in e2e VFS Team Experience team to design end-to-end user journey
   - Improvements to the user journey to be identified through resaerch